 - 3. Employees Hired by the Authority on or after January 1, 2013 with No Reciprocal Benefits - a.
 The retirement formula is the 2.5% at age 67 retirement formula per Government Code Section 7522.20(a), utilizing the average three (3) highest years of compensation per Government Code Section 7522.32.
-Pensionable compensation and other pension related conditions are governed by the provisions of PEPRA and the OCERS Board of Retirement. - b.
+Pensionable compensation and other pension related conditions are governed by the provisions of the Public Employees' Pension Reform Act (PEPRA) and the OCERS Board of Retirement. - b.
 Employee Contribution: Such employees shall pay one half the normal cost as defined by the PEPRA.